SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/requests/requests.md

 3. The request handler sends a response to the customer.
 4. The request handler closes the request and proceeds to deal with other requests.

-In both scenarios, if the request handler is unable to ful    fil the request on their own, they can either:
+In both scenarios, if the request handler is unable to fulfil the request on their own, they can either:

 * Ask a colleague
 * Get help from outside the organization, for example for a sub-contractor or supplier